-- 1. Acceptance.
-This is wonderful news.
+- 1. Acceptance: This is wonderful news.
 There may be a notice regarding aid included, or it may arrive separately.
 Please be sensitive to families who may not be receiving this good news. - 2.
-Wait list.
-Students who are waitlisted were deemed qualified for admission, but for some reason, the school was not able to offer them a spot.
-If students are wait listed at schools of their choice, we recommend that they contact the school immediately and let them know they want to be kept on the wait list.
-Students do occasionally get taken off the wait list; however, there is seldom any aid available for these students.
-More importantly, if you are placed on a wait list at a school you know your child will not attend, please have them contact the school immediately and ask to be taken off the wait list.
-This will often open a spot for another RCDS student.

-Wait list decisions can drag out through the spring.
-Many schools will not even look at their wait lists until after they have received answers from their accepted students on April 10th.
-All you can do is let the school know of your intentions, and wait.

-3. Rejection.
-This is upsetting news.
+Waitlist: Students who are waitlisted were deemed qualified for admission, but for some reason, the school was not able to offer them a spot.
+If students are waitlisted at a school of their first choice, we recommend that they contact the school immediately and let them know they want to be kept on the waitlist.
+Students do occasionally come off the waitlist; however, there is seldom any aid available for these students.
+More importantly, if your child is placed on a waitlist at a school you know your child will not attend, please have them contact the school immediately and ask to be taken off the waitlist.
+This may open a spot for another RCDS student.
+Waitlist decisions can continue throughout the spring.
+Most schools will not even look at their waitlists until after they have received answers from their accepted students on April 10th.
+All you can do is let the school know of your intentions and wait. - 3.
+Denied: This is upsetting news.
 Please do not ask the schools to reconsider.
 Once their decision is made, it's final.